janlelis/sig/README.md

 ## Benchmark (Take with a Grain of Salt)

+You can run `rake  benchmark` to run [it](https://github.com/janlelis/sig/blob/v1.0.1/Rakefile#L33-L148) on your machine.

 There is still a lot room for performance improvements.
 Feel free to suggest some faster implementation to do the type checks (even if it is crazy and not clean, as long it does not add too much "magic", a.k.a does not make debugging harder).

+Note: Starting with 0.3.0, rubype uses a c extensions, which makes it much faster!

 ### MRI